elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 Wildcard is a data type for Elasticsearch string fields being introduced in Elasticsearch 7.9.
 Wildcard optimizes performance for queries using wildcards (`*`) and regex, allowing users to perform `grep`-like searches without the limitations of the existing text[0] and keyword[1] types.

+This RFC focuses on migrating a subset of existing ECS fields, all which are currently using the `keyword` type, to `wildcard`.
+Any net new fields introduced into ECS and are well-suited are encouraged to use `wildcard` right away.

 ## Fields